 Keep the wound/incision clean and dry.
-Please wash your hands thoroughly before handling the dressings/ wound.
+Please wash your hands thoroughly before handling the dressings/wound.
 Keep pets away from your surgical area.
 The dressing should be removed on the third day after surgery, then cover wounds with a non-adherent gauze dressing (available from any drug store).
 It is normal to have a small amount of blood on the dressings.
-You may remove the steri-strips 5 days after the surgery but do not cut any of the visible sutures.
+Do not remove the steri-strips or cut any of the visible sutures.
 Reapply the ACE wrap for 5-7 days to control swelling.
 Do not apply ointments, creams, or lotions to your incision.
 If you have been given a pair of white compression stockings, these are considered part of your dressing and may be removed 3 days after surgery.